 All God's revelations to the Prophets about the Messiah have been fulfilled!
 What does this mean to you and me?
-Read Apostle Paul's writing in the Book of Romans here (Romans 5:9 to 6:8).
+Read Book of Romans 3:9-26, Book of Hebrews 9:11 - 10:25 here.

 No one can save himself from sin, unless God saves him